 For emergencies dial 911.

-For non-emergencies, call the Escondido Police Department at 760-839-4722 and request the PERT team, Officer Bond and Naomi Cooper, PERT Clinician.
+For non-emergencies, call the Escondido Police Department at 760-839-4722 and request the PERT team, Officer Bond and Warren Basile, PERT Clinician.

 PERT (Psychiatric Emergency Response Team) is a partnership between local law enforcement and PERT Inc., a non-profit organization allied with San Diego County Health and Human Services, National Alliance on Mental Illness (NAMI), and the Community Research Foundation.